 This is one of the most expensive products that came in the Advent Calendar.
 A full-size product of 30ml costs about €270, which is the same amount of my rent plus parking spot!
 With that price in mind you, of course, expect miracles!

 The Barbara Strum Night Serum is a regenerative serum focusing on barrier repair.
-Active ingredients include Cotton Thistle extract (not to be confused with milk thistle) that supposed to help improve skin quality and been shown to help skin recover after invasive treatments.
+Active ingredients include Cotton Thistle extract (not to be confused with milk thistle) that is supposed to help improve skin quality and been shown to help skin recover after invasive treatments.
 There’s also Cassia Alata extract that may reverse sun damage.
 Beta-glucan and Poria Cocos work on barrier function.
 And plankton extract helps reduce signs of aging.

-Of course, the price point always makes me more skeptical towards a product as my expectations get much higher.
+Of course, the price point always makes me more skeptical about a product as my expectations get much higher.
 So naturally, my tone will be slightly more passive-aggressive.
 Especially when I feel like the product’s claims and ingredients seem much overvalued.

 My issue starts with the direction of use.
 Strum says to apply “a pipette length”(!).
 Not a few drops.
 But a whole pipette!
 Which sounds very wasteful for such an expensive product.
 Not to mention that this is a very emollient serum, just two drops of this is enough for the whole face and neck!
 But apparently, for this to be optimally effective, you need to drench yourself in it.
 There’s even a video showing how much to take!